Internal Links

 PROOF THAT PATRICK'S CAR WAS, AS HE CLAIMED, OVERTAKEN BY A DOG!

 So, as I say, I'm as interested in astronomical characters as astronomy itself and I particularly like real, dependable and unique characters who aren't just cloned sheep, namely photocopies of everyone else.
 I really can't stand these Xeroxed people or people who invariably grin like idiots while hiding a cupboard full of their skeletons and addictions behind them.
 I don't trust people who, like many disgraced government ministers, grin like a village idiot but are as slimy as an eel!
 Give me someone who looks mildly hacked off and speaks his mind (e.g. Jeremy Clarkson) anyday!
 It's interesting that, in the modern world, there now seems to be an easy tool to detect the self-obsessed.....and it's pretty accurate and simple.
-Just look at the people who spend all day tweeting drivel on Twitter to their very sad 'Followers'....
+Just look at the people who spend all day tweeting drivel on Twitter (X these days!) to their very sad 'Followers'....
 The more someone tweets, the more self-obsessed they are......it's as simple as that!
-An infallible tool for pyschologists!
+An infallible tool for psychologists!
 Obsessive tweeters think they are special if they amass hundreds or thousands of followers....... whereas they are rarely special at all, just utterly sad attention seekers who, in many cases, have purchased their Twitter followers!
 Incredibly there are even fake astronomers in this category.
 A number of respected psychologists have proved that obsessive tweeters have a psychiatric disorder called narcissism.
 They think, in their fantasy world, that they are someone like a respected BBC correspondent, but in fact they are just self obsessed.
+Bizzarely, in their profiles, their portraits often bear no resemblance to their physical appearance as they have been digitally altered so that they resemble film stars!!

 When I was 15, in 1973, I built a 22cm reflector, including grinding and polishing the optics and testing them.
 Everything was put together using a hack saw, a drill, screws and bolts.
 I even poured the boiling pitch to make the tool to polish the mirror.